dareoyeleke/SQL_Project_Data_Job_Analysis_VScode/README.md

 -  **Remote vs on-site dynamics differ:** Salary and demand patterns vary meaningfully between remote and location-based roles.
 On-site roles also greatly outweigh postings or Remote roles

 -  **Skill Distribution in regards to compenstion:** Certain Niche or low supply skills have higher compensation.
+<br><br>

+## Recommendations (NOTE - These claims are hypotheses influenced by industry context as opposed to data driven conclusions)
+-  With the onset of COVID, remote jobs sky rocketed especially for computer based roles such as most Data Jobs.
+However the visual [DEGREE, REMOTE AND JOB TYPES.PNG] found in [POWER_BI/DAX & QUERY VISUALS] on the main repo page at this link [https://github.com/dareoyeleke/labor-market-analytics-data-jobs/blob/main/POWER_BI/DAX%20%26%20QUERY%20VISUALS%20/SALARY%20VS%20SKILL%20COUNT.png], shows a 13% demand of job postings are remote.
+While not included as part of this study, one can assume a higher preference of remote jobs for Data roles for the genera population.
+Companies should consider more hybrid positions for Data facing roles at the very least or cater more job postings to be remote to potentially reduce employee stress and churn over time.

+-  Fostering career growth and matching compensation.
+Companies should endeavor to match the skill and experience level of Senior level roles with more compensation, as shown in the visual [POWER_BI/DAX & QUERY VISUALS/JOB TITLE, ROLE, COMPANY, SALARY (TOP 10).PNG] at [https://github.com/dareoyeleke/labor-market-analytics-data-jobs/blob/main/POWER_BI/DAX%20%26%20QUERY%20VISUALS%20/JOB%20TITLE%2C%20ROLE%2C%20COMPANY%2C%20SALARY%20(TOP%2010).PNG] -  Context implies Senior positions are more experienced or skilled, and require more skill than the non-senior positions, the compensation doesn't match the demand.
+For difference in job posting according to seniority, the differences are as such Data Analyst(97,519 at 86%), Data Scientists(75,933 at 77%) and Data Engineers(98,386 at 76%).
+With Median difference in compensation as such Data Analyst ($20,000 at 19%), Data Scientists($30,743 at 20%) and Data Engineers ($12,280 at 9%).
+There is a huge difference in postings between Senior positions and compensation, with 76% - 86% difference in position according to seniority, with 9% - 20% median difference in compensation.

+<br><br>
 ## Dashboard Capabilities

 **The Power BI dashboard enables users to:**